How to Make a Self-Signed SSL Certificate

 Please refer to the updated version of this guide.

 This guide explains the creation of a self-signed SSL certificate, suitable for personal use or for applications used internally in an organization.
 The end product may be used with SSL-capable software such as web servers, email servers, or other server systems.
-We assume that you’ve followed the steps outlined in our getting started guide, and that you’re logged into your Linode as root via a shell session.
+We assume that you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance, and that you’re logged into your Linode as root via a shell session.

 Issue the following command to install required packages for OpenSSL, the open source SSL toolkit.